 at the Miller Yezerski Gallery in Boston and Bare Handed

-at the Dina Mitrani Gallery in Miami and Filter Space in Chicago, as well as group exhibitions in Denver, Boston, and Albuquerque.
+at the Dina Mitrani Gallery in Miami and Filter Space in Chicago, as well as group exhibitions in Denver, Boston, New York, and Albuquerque.
 International exhibitions include Somerset House in London, the Noorderlicht Photography Festival in the Netherlands, and the Cultural Centre Les Chiroux, Belgium.
 Lynton has been a Visiting Lecturer at Amherst College in Massachusetts and the Aegean Center for the Fine Arts in Paros, Greece, and a Mentor to MFA students at the New Hampshire Institute of the Arts.
 Her work has been featured in The New Yorker, The Village Voice, The Miami Herald, Photo District News, The New York Times

 , The Boston Globe